 Every.
 Single.
 Activity.
 Is.
 Marketing.

 ⬤ Headlines matter!
 And no, just because you want it to be the headline doesn’t mean it’s a good one.
-The headline is the first thing people read on an ad, it’s the first thing you utter a your store, it’s the first thing you say when you answer the phone, it’s the subject line to your email, it’s the first thing they read on your social media post, etc. Don’t just throw them together haphazard or you’re just dumping money in the toilet.
-Study up on how to write powerful, compelling headlines and do it right.
+The headline is the first thing people read on an ad, it’s the first thing you utter at your store, it’s the first thing you say when you answer the phone, it’s the subject line to your email, it’s the first thing they read on your social media post, etc. Don’t just throw them together haphazardly or you’re just dumping money in the toilet.
+Study up on how to write powerful, compelling headlines, and do it right.

 ⬤ Understand WHO your audience is.
 Don’t just write to anyone who will listen, write to a very specific person.
-Know exactly who you’re audience is, create an “avatar” of them and write directly o THEM.
+Know exactly who your audience is, create an “avatar” of them and write directly to THEM.

 ⬤ If you can’t measure it, you can’t afford it.
 Don’t buy into the garbage that it’s all about building a brand.
-Unless you’re Pepsi and have endless budgets to spend on un-trackable marketing, you simply can’t afford to burn money that way.
+Unless you’re Pepsi and have an endless budget to spend on untrackable marketing, you simply can’t afford to burn money that way.
 If someone insist that it’s all about building a brand and doesn’t go out of their way to put steps in place to track the results, odds are they DON’T WANT it measured because results suck.
 Instead, focus on tactics you can measure.
 Set up different call lines to track where calls are coming from.
 Use codes to separate regions or ads.
 Utilize different emails to track incoming traffic.
 You get the point.
-Oh, and here’s the kicker, done right, you can STILL built an incredible brand while tracking every dollar that goes out, and every dollar that comes in, and what brought it in.
+Oh, and here’s the kicker: done right, you can STILL build an incredible brand while tracking every dollar that goes out, every dollar that comes in, and what brought it in.
 Until you start tracking, you can never amplify what’s working because you won’t know.

 ⬤ Acknowledge all feedback, especially negative reviews.
 When someone feels the need to voice a negative, they’re looking to be heard.
 Acknowledge their feelings and respond appropriately.

 ⬤ Follow up forever.
-Have you ever received a flyer and thought to yourself “oh this is cool, I’m going to do this!” and then set it down to call it later, and forgot all about it?
-Even thought you genuinely wanted to do it (or get it)?
+Have you ever received a flyer and thought to yourself, “Oh, this is cool, I’m going to do this!” and then set it down to call it later, and forgot all about it?
+Even though you genuinely wanted to do it (or get it)?
 That happens every day.
 And because life is always moving, countless sales are lost because someone forgot to follow up.
 Don’t make this mistake, follow up!

 ⬤ Effectiveness over aesthetics.
 Too many graphic designers like to call themselves marketing pros yet can’t sell water in the desert.
-MOST highly successful ads, websites and sales letters are NOT the most aesthetic.
+MOST highly successful ads, websites, and sales letters are NOT the most aesthetic.
 In fact, many are UGLY.
-Look at Amazon… I have many clients who have were convinces to pay a fortune and built these beautiful eCommerce sites yet spent zero of their time making sure it actually converted and they aren’t selling anything.
-Marketing often breaks the aesthetics rules – and that’s okay.
+Look at Amazon… I have many clients who have were convinced to pay a fortune and built these beautiful eCommerce sites yet spent zero of their time making sure it actually converted, and they aren’t selling anything.
+Marketing often breaks the rules of aesthetics—and that’s okay.

 The Staffing Basics

 ⬤ Culture matters.
-Take the necessary time to nurture the culture you want – and that means cutting away any bad apple the moment it’s noticed.
+Take the necessary time to nurture the culture you want—and that means cutting away any bad apple the moment it’s noticed.
 I’m reminded of a story told by Simon Sinek.
 He was at a coffee shop in a Four Seasons and noticed the barista going above and beyond for him, completely engaged and providing a phenomenal experience.
 His name was Tyler, and he was one of the best.
-Through conversation, he learned that he also worked part time at a local clothing store where he hated his job, and was grumpy, unpleasant and did the least possible.
+Through conversation, Sinek learned that Tyler also worked part time at a local clothing store where he hated his job, and was grumpy, unpleasant, and did the least work possible.
 He went on to explain it was all about management, and how they treated him that made the difference.
 You see, with good culture, you’ll get a top notch employee like Tyler.
 With poor culture, you’ll get a bottom of the barrel employee like Tyler.
 It’s not Tyler, it’s the culture that makes the difference.

-⬤ Give employees room to thrive – and make mistakes.
-Trust mixed in with freedom makes for a powerful combination.
+⬤ Give employees room to thrive—and make mistakes.
+Trust mixed with freedom makes for a powerful combination.
 When staff aren’t afraid to get reprimanded at every corner, they become incredibly independent and willing to go above and beyond.

-⬤ Educate your staff on the companies purpose, and how important their role is to the attainment of that purpose.
-It may seem like all that young 16 year old kid is doing is flipping burgers or working the cash, but they are an integral – a vital – part to the entire process and are important to the mission of the company.
-Without purpose people perish.
+⬤ Educate your staff on the company’s purpose, and how important their role is to the attainment of that purpose.
+It may seem like all that young 16 year old kid is doing is flipping burgers or working the cash, but they are an integral and vital part of the entire process and are important to the mission of the company.
+Without purpose, people perish.

-⬤ Don’t waste everyone’s time with endless emails, instead use a software like Slack to solve endless intercommunication.
+⬤ Don’t waste everyone’s time with endless emails.
+Instead, use a software like Slack to solve endless intercommunication.
 When there are 5 people in an email chain, and everyone hits reply all, it gets out of hand really fast.
 And don’t kid yourself, enforcing employees to keep each chain to one subject, and to change the subject line as needed doesn’t make things any easier.
 Instead, put everyone on Slack, create channels within it for specific departments, and keep all conversations in one place.
-Plus, you can avoid the dreaded “but he said this and I thought he was doing this and..”.
-By enforcing all important conversations take place in one place, it makes finding who said what a breeze – and accountable to their word!
-(Note, I receive zero kickback for recommending slack, just a loyal client and we use it within all our companies)
+Plus, you can avoid the dreaded, “But he said this and I thought he was doing this and…” By putting all important conversations take in one place, it makes finding who said what a breeze—and keeps people accountable to their word!
+(Note, I receive zero kickback for recommending Slack, just a loyal client, and we use it within all our companies.)